-Through COHS, students may earn a certificate in the following areas: Childcare and Education Certified Protection Officer Commercial Driving Food and Hospitality General Career Preparation Homeland Security Office Management Retail Customer Service
+Through COHS, students may earn a certificate in one of the following areas: Certified Protection Officer, Child Care and Education, Commercial Driving, Food and Hospitality, General Career Preparation, Homeland Security, Office Management, or Retail Customer Service.

 COHS provides all of the coursework you need to qualify for childcare certification, but you will need to find a local agency in your community to fulfill the hands-on training hours required.